 The interaction of light with the sensor microstructure and the collection probability of photo-generated charged carriers is simulated in Lumerical FDTD and CHARGE, respectively.
 The final output of these simulations is the external quantum efficiency (EQE), which is the ratio of collected charge to incoming photons.
 The EQE data must be calculated for angles within the range of chief ray angles incident on the sensor (from the Zemax OpticStudio model) and stored in a *.json file to be used by the Speos Sensor System Exporter.

 The effect of different configurations of the CMOS imager on the final image can be studied using SPEOS.
 For example, by placing a white uniform display source as a target, the uniformity and efficiency on different sensor channels based on different micro-lens designs of CMOS imager can be explored.
-In addition, a detailed colorimetric study can be done to check the color variation at various positions on the sensor.

 Optical Properties

 To determine how rays interact with geometry in Speos, we need to define the optical properties of the objects included in the simulation.
-The scene of this example includes three main components
+The scene of this example includes three main components:

-- Surveillance_Camera: Camera, LED sources - see Surveillance_camera.scdocx
+- Surveillance_Camera: Camera, LED sources

-- Person -see person.scdocx
+- Person

 In Speos and in the real world, there are two types of optical properties, surface/face optical properties such as optical polished, rough, coating and volume optical properties such as air, glass, and so on.